MusicGenerator/mumble-ruby-pluginbot-docs/known_problems.rst

   rvm use @bots

-Now you can try to start the bot...
+Now you can try to start the bot from the shell.

 Bot starts and crashes and cannot connect to MPD
 ------------------------------------------------